Impact Wrestling TV preview: The lineup for tonight's show, BTI match, Impact in 60 theme, classic pay-per-view airing - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for tonight’s television show.

--Chris Bey, Hikuleo, and El Phantasmo vs. Chris Sabin, Juice Robinson, and David Finlay.

--Black Taurus vs. Steve Maclin vs. Petey Williams in a Triple Threat to qualify for the Triple Threat match for the vacant X Division Championship at Bound For Glory.
+-Rohit Raju vs. Willie Mack vs. El Phantasmo in a qualifier for the Triple Threat at Bound For Glory to crown the new X Division Champion.

--Kimber Lee, Brandi Lauren, and Lady Frost vs. Tasha Steelz, Savannah Evans, and Mercedes Martinez.

 Powell’s POV: Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
-The Before The Impact pre-show airs at 6CT/7ET and has Matthew Rehwoldt vs. Laredo Kid.
-The “Impact In 60” nostalgia show will focus on the history of Option C at 9CT/10ET.
-AXS will also air Rebellion 2021 on Thursday at 2CT/3ET.
+The Before The Impact pre-show airs at 6CT/7ET and has Fallah Bahh vs. Hernandez.
+The “Impact In 60” nostalgia show will focus on Ace Austin at 9CT/10ET.
+AXS will also air Against All Odds 2021 today at 2CT/3ET.
 John Moore’s weekly Impact Wrestling television reviews are typically available on Fridays along with my Impact Hit List and members’ exclusive audio reviews.

 Be the first to comment